adamaps/ml-math/linear_algebra/tensors.md

 Single numeric dimensionless value denoted by single italic lowercase letter e.g. $x$

 Two common libraries are used for tensors, which include the ability to perform automatical differentiation.
-These are `PyTorch` and `tensorFlow`
+These are `PyTorch` and `TensorFlow`

 ### PyTorch